 - Audacity.
 Free for everyone

 - ProTools.
 As the name implies, this is what the pros often use.
-There’s a free plan and paid plans starting at $29.99 a month
+There’s a free and paid plan starting at $29.99 a month.

 Good luck branching out to this exciting form, which seems to be filled with all the more potential for the impact each year.